yogesh17/SF-Crime-Statistics-with-Spark-Streaming/README.md

 > How did changing values on the SparkSession property parameters affect the throughput and latency of the data?

+It affected the **processedRowsPerSecond**.
+Higher the processedRowsPerSecond, higher the throughput and lesser latency.

 ## Question 2
 > What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?

+I tuned the following parameters:

+Setting spark.sql.shuffle.partitions to 2 vs 200 improved  **processedRowsPerSecond**
+Setting spark.default.parallelism to 100 vs 5000 improved  **processedRowsPerSecond**

 ```